ZihengChen/Notebook/produceBaconV12.md

 ## 2. Crab Config
-Before submit to crab, do a local test first `cmsRun makingBacon_MC_25ns_MINIAOD.py`.
-If local test run goes smoothly, you can submit crab
+Before submitting to crab, do a local test first `cmsRun makingBacon_MC_25ns_MINIAOD.py`.
+If local test run goes smoothly, you can now submit to crab

 ```
 voms-proxy-init --voms cms